Pokemon TCG Pocket | |||

 ---|---|---|---|

 Pokémon Trading Card Game Pocket is a digital card game developed by DeNA Co., Ltd., the creators behind Pokémon Masters EX.
-Read on to learn everything we know, our first impressions, and more.
+Read our review to see what it did well, what it didn't do well, and if it's worth buying.

 Pokémon TCG Pocket currently doesn’t have a story mode, as it’s more of a socially focused experience centered around card collecting, trading, and battling.
 The game brings the physical Pokémon Trading Card Game to life on mobile devices, letting you connect and compete with other players online!